You’re in! What’s next?

 Log in to RAMweb with your NetID and follow the link to “Tell Us Your Plans.”

-Freshmen are required to live on campus and are guaranteed housing.
+Freshmen (first-year students) are required to live on campus and are guaranteed housing.
 Off-Campus Life can support transfer students who choose to live off campus.
 The on-campus housing application requires a $350 deposit (waived for students who qualify for an enrollment deposit deferral).

 On-Campus Options